I think you’ll agree with me when I say:

 2. Check Your Air Filter for Immediate Relief

 When was the last time you changed your air filter?

-If it’s been awhile, it’s probably dirty restricting air flow.
-This will cut down on the amount of cool air your air conditioner can produce, which in turn will make your A/C seem to run more through the day.
+If it’s been a while, it’s probably dirty restricting airflow.
+This will cut down on the amount of cool air your air conditioner can produce, which in turn will make your A/C seem to run more throughout the day.
 When your air filter is clogged, your air handler must work harder to compensate.

 Would you believe the most common reason an HVAC breaks down is due to a dirty filter?

 A dirty filter makes your system work harder causing it to overheat.
 Cleaning the debris that builds up on your filters will aid with the flow of air.
 Clean or replace your filters once a month or as recommended by the manufacturer.